About This Listing

 It's a special place because from the back door there is a public footpath that leads up to the lovely village of Troutbeck.
 On the other hand there is a really convenient Spar shop just across the road - and a petrol station (actually not too many around).

 The train station at Windermere is 1.5 miles from the house.
 There is a direct train to and from Manchester Airport and a train to and from Euston Station, London with a change at Oxenholme to the local train to Windermere.
 Car hire is available from Kendal.
 Buses stop outside the house to Windermere, Ambleside and Grasmere and local tour buses are available in Windermere.
-The house has private parking for two cars.

 From Windermere Station on foot - pleasant downhill walk: Leave Windermere station and walk to the main road.
 It is a T junction.
 The left top T goes to Ambleside - take this route.
 Walk for 1 mile until you come to the Sun Inn in Troutbeck Bridge.
 Continue walking to the pedestrian crossing - cross the road - my house is directly behind the hedge.